CBZ-D-velop/Ansible-Role-Labocbz-Install-Redis/README.md

 An Ansible role to install and configure a Redis server on your host.

+The Ansible role installs Redis on a target system and offers additional features to facilitate the deployment of Redis as a service.
+The role supports the installation and execution of Redis in service mode.
+Additionally, if you want to set up a Redis cluster, it provides the flexibility to create multiple Redis services based on the chosen port number, for example, redis@6378.
+This enables running multiple Redis instances on a single machine, making it feasible to host three Redis servers on three individual machines, ultimately achieving the required nine Redis servers (3 masters + 2 replicas each).

+In the context of a Redis cluster, to establish three master nodes, you would need a total of nine servers, taking into account both master and replica nodes.
+However, this configuration can be costly due to the number of required servers.
+To address this concern, the role proposes an alternative approach, allowing the creation of multiple Redis services on a single machine, each identified by a unique port number.
+By doing so, you can distribute the Redis services across fewer physical servers while still achieving the desired nine Redis servers.

+The role's configurability is achieved through variables, enabling you to define the desired Redis configuration, including the bind address, port, protected mode, log level, and authentication settings.
+You can also set up SSL support with custom SSL certificate paths.
+Additionally, the role provides options for Redis cluster-related settings, such as specifying the number of replicas and whether to bootstrap the cluster.

+In summary, the Redis role simplifies the installation and deployment of Redis, offering the flexibility to create Redis services with customizable settings, facilitating the setup of Redis clusters while optimizing resource utilization.
+Its rich configuration options empower administrators to tailor Redis deployments to their specific requirements, providing a robust solution for efficient and scalable Redis infrastructures.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):